Furry/AssemblerThingy/README.md

-# AssemblerThingy
+# Assembler
-Computer Architecture project 6
+Computer Architecture Project 6

+-- Reads any .asm file inputted by the user
+-- Cleans the file of any comments
+-- Does the assembling thing

 ## AppleBees
 Applebee's is an American company which develops, franchises, and operates the Applebee's Neighborhood Grill + Bar restaurant chain.
 The Applebee's concept focuses on casual dining, with mainstream American dishes such as salads, chicken, pasta, burgers, and "riblets".
 All Applebee's restaurants feature a bar area and serve alcoholic beverages.